Nonnewaug High School's Chief News Source

 About the Contributor

-Gianna Lodice is a senior at Nonnewaug and a first-year reporter for the NHS Chief Advocate, having finally found the space to fit journalism into her schedule this year.
+Gianna Lodice is a senior at Nonnewaug and a first-year reporter for the NHS Chief Advocate, now serving as a junior editor.
 A three-season athlete, Gianna is captain of the soccer, indoor track, and outdoor track teams, a testament to her passion for sports.
 She is also serving as the president of Nonnewaug’s National Honor Society for this year, and she is a member of the agriscience program.
 After high school, Gianna aspires to run track at her dream college (wherever that is) and potentially major in history on her route to law school.
-As a writer for the Chief Advocate, she is excited to write about things that interest her and have new experiences.
+She is excited to write about things that interest her and have new experiences.

 More to Discover